 In 1977, Ira S. Bushey and Sons was acquired by the Hess Oil Corporation of New York, New York.
-To form the Spentonbush-Red Star Companies of Brooklyn, New York.
+To form the To form the Spentonbush-Red Star Company of Brooklyn, New York.

 In 1977, the tug went on charter.
 Where she was renamed as the TM-1.

-In 1979, her charter ended and she was returned to the Spentonbush-Red Star Companies of Brooklyn, New York.
+In 1979, she was returned to the Spentonbush-Red Star Companies of Brooklyn, New York.
 Where she was renamed as the T.J.
 Sheridan.

 In 1998, the tug was acquired by the Bouchard Transportation Company of Melville, New York.
 Where she was renamed as the Bouchard Boys.

-In 2006, she was acquired by McAllister Towing and Transportation of New York, New York.
+In 2006, she was acquired by the McAllister Towing and Transportation Company of New York, New York.
 Where she was renamed as the Barbara McAllister.

 Her towing equipment consists of an INTERcon 200, single drum, towing winch.
 Outfitted with 2,000(ft) of 2(in) towing wire.